 Best Cat Litter For Indoor Cats

 The cat litter you choose depends on you, your cat, your budget and your ability to scoop constantly.
 With most litter trays, you’ll be scooping every time.
 It’s no joke!
-If you’d like to invest in a premium, automated litter system, such things to exist and you’ll need to buy a litter to suit the system.
-You can couple your litter with moisture absorbing pads, rather like disposable nappies, charcoal filter and neautralising sprays.
+If you’d like to invest in a premium, automated litter system, such things do exist and you’ll need to buy a litter to suit the system.
+You can couple your litter with moisture-absorbing pads, rather like disposable nappies, charcoal filter and neutralising sprays.
 Some are bad for the cat, some are bad for the environment.
 So what do you need to know about choosing the best cat litter for indoor use?

 What constitutes bad cat litter?
 To me bad cat litter is toxic to your cat, if perfumed and / or allergenic, is dusty, scatters all over the house, doesn’t coat faeces and doesn’t clump.

 Good cat litter to me clumps, is natural, non toxic, non scented, covers odours ( In part by clinging to faeces and coating it ) and doesn’t scatter all over the house.

 Things to consider in choosing cat litter include the following.
 Some of these factors may surprise you!

 - Clumping cat litter is easier to keep clean.
 Just remove the clump ( urine ) with a scoop and your cat litter is still good to go.
 No need to regularly dump the whole litter tray.
 Without this feature the urine disperses through the litter box.
 Clumping makes a world of difference.

 - Faeces needs to be coated in litter to stop smells diffusing through the house, a finer cat letter will do that, chunky shredded paper nuggets won’t.
 Our favourite walnut litter does this perfectly.

 - Some clumping cat litter contains sodium bentonite clay ( clumping).
 Read why that’s not good for cats below.